Understanding NCR's Unusual Options Activity | Benzinga

 Understanding NCR's Unusual Options Activity

-Shares of NCR (NYSE:NCR) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $41.3.
+Shares of NCR (NYSE:NCR) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $40.55.

 - Sentiment: BEARISH